modulargaming/modulargaming/README.md

 ### ORM

-ORM is a a powerful Object Relational Mapping (ORM) module that uses the active record pattern and database introspection to determine a model's column information.
+ORM is a a powerful Object Relational Mapping module that uses the active record pattern and database introspection to determine a model's column information.

 ### Mustache